Barnmice Equestrian Social Community

 Where to start on a thread where nobody knows you, but you do have a history. :) Maybe this will be the dumbest thing you ever read....

 I guess I will just start with last night when I went out to tend to my 4 year old Mustang Oliver and a swollen sheath.
 His winky wanker wasn't even coming out for him to pee...
 I was concerned, the area was warm...
 I tried a few things unsuccessfully and I let him be.
-Thought about it some more... "how can I get close enough to him to touch it and clean it out… Continue
+Thought about it some more... "how can I get close enough to him to touch it and… Continue

 Posted on September 12, 2009 at 12:48pm — 6 Comments